mjpancake/mjpancake.github.io/docs/libsaki/tile.md

 using more complex data structures, such as a tree, can be considered an over-design which costs too many unnecessary pointers.
-The continuous integer representation makes it possible to access elements in a tile container with constant time and also allows iterating across such a container.
+The continuous integer representation makes it possible to access elements in a tile container with constant time, and also allows iterating across such a container.
-Within this project, we frequently use the name `ti` the denote such a tile index.
+Within this project, we frequently use the name `ti` to denote such a tile index.

 Most methods of `T34` are trivial and have short definitions, so reading the code directly can be the fastest way to understand what they do.
 Here let's highlight some "weird" ones: